Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 ### Amazon CloudWatch

 Observe and monitor resources and applications on AWS, on premises, and on other clouds.

 Includes performance changes, **resource use**, operational health.

-enables you to monitor and manage various **metrics** and **configure alarm** actions based on data from those metrics
+enables you to monitor and manage various **metrics** and **configure alarm** actions based on data from those metrics (including cost)

 #### metrics